Irak,

 place among the two main Kurdish groups, the most influential Sunni Arab party

-and an Iranian-backed Shiite party that has long sought to lead the government
+and an Iranian-backed Shiite party that has long sought to lead the government.

 – They have invited

-Prime Minister Nuri Kamal al-Maliki to join them
+Prime Minister Nuri Kamal al-Maliki to join them.
+But Mr. Maliki, a conservative Shiite

-who has close ties to Mr. Sadr, has held bac
+who has close ties to Mr. Sadr, has held back for fear that the parties

 might be seeking to oust him, a Shiite legislator close to Mr. Maliki said.